Generic name: verteporfin

 Store Visudyne between 20° to 25°C (68° to 77°F).

 Spills of Visudyne should be wiped up with a damp cloth.
 Skin and eye contact should be avoided due to the potential for photosensitivity reactions upon exposure to light.
 Use of rubber gloves and eye protection is recommended.
 All materials should be disposed of properly.

 Because of the potential to induce photosensitivity reactions, it is important to avoid contact with the eyes and skin during preparation and administration of Visudyne.
-Any exposed person must be protected from bright light (See WARNINGS).
+Any exposed person must be protected from bright light [see Warnings and Precautions (5.2)].

-Visudyne® is a registered trademark of Novartis AG
+Visudyne is a registered trademark of Novartis AG used under license.

 verteporfin for injection injection, powder, lyophilized, for solution